sohansubhash/voyager/README.md

 	- percentage of time elapsed in the week : month : year
 	- search (see below for commands)
 	- sunrise/sunset info
-	- progress bars on the left and right of the search show the percentage of time elapsed in the year and day, respectively
+	- progress in the year on the left and day on the right

 ![Screenshot](/images/screenshot.png?raw=true "Screenshot")